maierav/sensation/intro.md

 # SENSATION AND PERCEPTION

-This Jupyter book is meant to provide an opinionated[^1], broad strokes introduction to the science of sensation and perception, with select scholarly references provided for self-study [^2].
+This Jupyter book is meant to provide an opinionated[^1], broad strokes introduction to the science of sensation and perception, with select scholarly references provided for self-study[^2].

 [^1]: Rather than presenting all views with equal weight, we will only mention dissenting views in passing.
 The overarching didactic goal is to lay out a coherent narrative rather than a taxonomy of viewpoints.
 The hope is tha this approach prioritizes _holistic understanding_ - grasping the _gist_ - over fractured knowledge.
 Or to put it with T.S.
 Eliot - we do not want to find ourselves distracted from distraction by distraction.
 We acknowledge that this comes at the cost of favoring some views over others.
 The serious student is advised to venture beyon this introductory text and explore the full landscape of ideas.

 [^2]: Books go out of print and web sites go offline.
-In an attempt to provide sources with some permanence, we will limit external links to documents that have been associated with a Digital Object Identifier, or DOI.
-Exceptions are made for public domain sources.
+In an attempt to provide sources with some permanence, we will largely limit external links to documents that have been associated with a Digital Object Identifier, or DOI.
+Exceptions are made for public domain sources and scholarly or academic web sites that have an established history of maintenance.

 % Perception
 :::{figure} images/Mach.png